-Acclaimed filmmakers Scott Beck and Bryan Woods, known for their work on ‘The Quiet Place’, have stirred controversy with their latest horror thriller, ‘Heretic’.
-Starring Hugh Grant, the film depicts a harrowing scenario involving two Latter-day Saint sister missionaries.
+The Heretic movie controversy is stirring strong reactions across faith and film communities.
+Acclaimed filmmakers Scott Beck and Bryan Woods, known for their chilling work on ‘The Quiet Place’, have entered new territory with their horror thriller ‘Heretic’.
+Starring Hugh Grant, the film centers on two Latter-day Saint sister missionaries who find themselves in a life-threatening situation after what begins as a routine outreach visit.

 How terrible.
 I hope there are no copycats.
 The movie sounds pretty bad to be honest.